TUW-GEO/Equi7Grid/README.md

 - code for working with the Equi7Grid: how to convert to, how to use the tiling system, how to identify coordinates, etc.
 - files defining the contentinal zones, coordinate system, projection parameters, base tilings, etc.

-A detailed documentation on the Equi7Grid definition is at
+A detailed documentation on the Equi7Grid spatial reference system definition is at

 `~/docs/doc_files/`

 and its scientific background is published in this [**journal article**](https://www.sciencedirect.com/science/article/pii/S0098300414001629).

-The package is a light wrapper around [`pytileproj`](https://github.com/TUW-GEO/pytileproj), which contains a more generic framework for working with projected tiling systems and grids.
+This package is a light wrapper around [`pytileproj`](https://github.com/TUW-GEO/pytileproj), which contains a more generic framework for working with projected grid frameworks and tiling systems.
 Please check out its [documention](https://tuw-geo.github.io/pytileproj/latest/) for getting more information on all offered functionalities

 ## Coordinate reference systems

 Easiest access to Equi7's seven continental coordinate reference systems (CRSs) is via the EPSG codes:

 ```
-Africa         EPSG:27701
+Africa          AF   EPSG:27701
-Antarctica     EPSG:27702
+Antarctica      AN   EPSG:27702
-Asia           EPSG:27703
+Asia            AS   EPSG:27703
-Europe         EPSG:27704
+Europe          EU   EPSG:27704
-North America  EPSG:27705
+North America   NA   EPSG:27705
-Oceania        EPSG:27706
+Oceania         OC   EPSG:27706
-South America  EPSG:27707
+South America   SA   EPSG:27707
 ```
 For example, when using `pyproj>=3.6.1` in python, you can transform coordinates like this: